Partings (The Lord of the Rings: The Rings of Power)

-"Partings" is the fifth episode of the first season of the American fantasy television series The Lord of the Rings: The Rings of Power, based on the novel The Lord of the Rings and its appendices by J. R. R. Tolkien.
-Set in the Second Age of Middle-earth, thousands of years before Tolkien's The Hobbit and The Lord of the Rings, it follows a large cast of characters as they prepare for upcoming conflicts.
-The episode was written by Justin Doble and directed by Wayne Che Yip.
+"Partings" is the fifth episode of the first season of the American fantasy television series The Lord of the Rings: The Rings of Power.
+The series is based on J. R. R. Tolkien's history of Middle-earth, primarily material from the appendices of the novel The Lord of the Rings (1954–55).
+Set thousands of years before the novel in Middle-earth's Second Age, the episode shows several groups preparing for conflict with emerging evil forces.
+It was written by Justin Doble and directed by Wayne Che Yip.

-Amazon made a multi-season commitment for a new The Lord of the Rings series in November 2017.
+The series was ordered in November 2017.
 J. D. Payne and Patrick McKay were set to develop it in July 2018.
 Filming for the first season took place in New Zealand, and work on episodes beyond the first two began in January 2021.
-Yip was revealed to be directing four episodes of the season that March, including the fifth episode.
+Yip was revealed to be directing four episodes of the season that March, including the fifth.
 Production wrapped for the season in August 2021.
+The episode includes a legend called "The Song of the Roots of Hithaeglir" that connects the ore mithril to the powerful Silmarils; Wētā FX created the visual effects for the sequence.
+It also includes an original song, "This Wandering Day", which is sung by actress Megan Richards with lyrics written by Payne.

 "Partings" premiered on the streaming service Amazon Prime Video on September 23, 2022.
 It was estimated to have high viewership and received generally positive reviews.